-This Whole Life Cycle Carbon Emissions (WLCCE) Assessment for the proposed development at Sevenoaks 101a High Street, Hampton, London, TW12 2SX in the London Borough of Richmond, has been prepared by Hodkinson Consultancy, a specialist energy and environmental consultancy for planning and development, appointed by Bradley Ross Holdings Limited.
+This Whole Life Cycle Carbon Emissions (WLCCE) Assessment for the proposed development at Sevenoaks 101a High Street, Hampton, London, TW12 2SX in the London Borough of Richmond, has been prepared by Hodkinson Consultancy, a specialist energy and environmental consultancy for planning and development, appointed by Mr & Mrs Bradley Ross.
 It has been produced to demonstrate that the Applicant has considered Whole Life Carbon in the design of the proposed development.

-The proposed development will comprise of the demolition of the existing house and outbuildings and erection of a new eco family home, alongside associated works including driveway alterations and landscaping.
+The proposed development will comprise of the full demolition of the existing house and outbuildings and erection of a new eco family home, alongside associated works including driveway alterations and landscaping.
+This includes the specification of an innovative hybrid and steel frame, which reduces the overall carbon emissions.